eljs/el.js/README.md

 This property determines which field in the parent form's _data_ this binds to.

+##### errorMessage
+* type: string
+* default: ''

+This property is set to the first error message that this.input.validate's returned promise catches.

 ##### input
 * type: _InputType_
 * default: nil